• Skip to primary navigation

 Pour the strawberry mixture into the baking dish and spread evenly.
 Top with heaping tablespoons of the buttermilk topping until the buttermilk topping is evenly spread on top of the strawberries.

 Bake at 350 degrees for 35-40 minutes.
-The strawberry filling with be bubbling and the buttermilk topping will be golden brown when the dessert is done.
+The strawberry filling will be bubbling and the buttermilk topping will be golden brown when the dessert is done.

 Cool slightly before serving.
-I like to serve mine with homemade whipped cream.
+I like to serve mine with homemade whipped cream (recipe in notes).

 Notes